 No doubt it's possible to minimize taxable income by taking some time off from work, but that's not going to help anyone's lifestyle in the long run.
 The tax tips discussed in this section include tactics that allow a filer to exclude income from federal income taxes.
 Therefore, the first tip has to do with retirement planning.

 The 401(k) rules are quite generous when it comes to lowering income, and they are mirrored by the 403(b) contribution rules.
-On a pre-tax basis, it's possible to invest up to $18,000 in 2016 and 2017, and employee contributions are often matched by an employer.
-In 2018 and beyond, these contribution amounts will rise with an index of inflation.
-That means it's possible to lower taxable income by $18,000, get an instant return on investment, and save for retirement at the same time.
+On a pre-tax basis, it's possible to invest up to $18,000 in 2017 and $18,500 in 2018, and employee contributions are often matched by an employer.
+In 2019 and beyond, these contribution amounts will rise with an index of inflation.
+That means it's possible to lower taxable income by $18,500, get an instant return on investment, and save for retirement at the same time.
 It's really a win-win.

 A second way to lower gross taxable income is by deferring it.
 The objective here is to defer money, or income, to another tax year.
 Perhaps the best example uses the tax laws to defer stock market gains.